apocalyptech/pystarboundmap/README.md

    - on/off items (light sources), open/closed doors, etc
    - coloration of objects/tiles
    - "flip" parameter
+   - crop status
+     - Unrelated to rendering specifically, but we could probably report on crop progress in the tile info dialog.
    - Randomize tiles w/ multiple options (dirt, etc, seems to be randomly assigned from four or five options.
 The randomization is fixed-seed inside Starbound itself, and I highly doubt I'd be able to get it the